xsungwook3x/xsungwook3x/README.md

 ### 😆 About me 😆

-- 💻 Student Developer Interested in Web Development
+- 💻 Junior Developer Interested in Web Development
+- 💻 CJ olivenetworks BSE
 - 💻 Department of Computer Science in Sejong Univ.

 ### 📚 Studying Now 📚